solution gateway high macos linux windows

 Fix

 Fix Control UI failures caused by opening the dashboard over plain HTTP on a remote host.
-Use HTTPS (recommended) or local access; optionally allow insecure auth.
+Use HTTPS or local access first; treat remote plain HTTP as an advanced documented exception.

 Control UI: dashboard root returns plain-text 'Not Found' after upgrade (pnpm global install)